LispCookbook/cl-cookbook/web.md

 Deploying an app with Systemd is as simple as writing a configuration file:

 ```
-$ emacs -nw /etc/systemd/system/my-app.service
+$ sudo emacs -nw /etc/systemd/system/my-app.service
 [Unit]
-Description=stupid simple example
+Description=your lisp app on systemd example

 [Service]
-WorkingDirectory=/path/to/your/app
-ExecStart=/usr/local/bin/sthg sthg
+WorkingDirectory=/path/to/your/project/directory/
+ExecStart=/usr/bin/make run  # or anything
 Type=simple
 Restart=on-failure

+[Install]
+WantedBy=network.target
 ```

-Then we have a command to start it:
+Then we have a command to `start` it, only now:

     sudo systemctl start my-app.service

+and a command to install the service, to **start the app after a boot or reboot** (that's the "[Install]" part):

+    sudo systemctl enable my-app.service

-a command to check its status:
+Then we can check its `status`:

     systemctl status my-app.service

-and Systemd can handle **logging** (we write to stdout or stderr, it writes logs):
+and see our application's **logs** (we can write to stdout or stderr, and Systemd handles the logging):

-    journalctl -f -u my-app.service
+    journalctl -u my-app.service

+(you can also use the `-f` option to see log updates in real time, and in that case augment the number of lines with `-n 50` or `--lines`).

-and it handles crashes and **restarts the app**:
+Systemd handles crashes and **restarts the application**.
+That's the `Restart=on-failure` line.

-    Restart=on-failure

-and it can **start the app after a reboot**:

-    [Install]
-    WantedBy=basic.target

-to enable it:

-    sudo systemctl enable my-app.service
+Now keep in mind a couple things:

+- we want our app to crash so that it can be re-started automatically: you'll want the `--disable-debugger` flag with SBCL.
+- Systemd will, by default, run your app as root.
+If you rely on your Lisp to read your startup file (`~/.sbclrc`), especially to setup Quicklisp, you will need to use the `--userinit` flag, or to set the Systemd user with `User=xyz` in the `[service]` section.

 See more: [https://www.freedesktop.org/software/systemd/man/systemd.service.html](https://www.freedesktop.org/software/systemd/man/systemd.service.html).